r3c/cottle/docs/page/02-language.rst

 To send variables so they can be used when a document is rendered you must provide them through a :type:`IContext` instance which is used as a render-time storage.
 This interface behaves quite like an immutable ``Dictionary<Cottle.Value, Cottle.Value>`` where :type:`Value` is a data structure able to store any value Cottle can handle.
 Key and value pairs within this dictionary are used as variable names and their associated values.

-Implicit constructors from some native .NET types to :type:`Value` type are provided so you usually don't have to explicitly do the conversion yourself but you can browse ``Cottle.Values`` namespace to see available types.
+Implicit constructors from some native .NET types to :type:`Value` type are provided so you usually don't have to explicitly do the conversion yourself but you can also create values using ``Value.FromSomething()`` static construction methods (where "Something" is a known .NET type).
+See API documentation about :type:`Value` type for details.

 Once you assigned variables to a context, pass it to your document's rendering method so you can read them from your template (see section :ref:`getting_started` for a full example):